avgcampos/myfempy/docs/development.md

 9. [ADDED] Implementation of higher-order (quadritic) elements

-10. [ADDED] Implementation of routines for multicore execution, e.g., Matrix assembly
+10. [] Implementation of routines for multicore execution, e.g., Matrix assembly

 11. [ADDED] Implement functionalities of the _myfempy/core_ code in C/Cython